emtneutrino/races/README.md

 As a convenience, each class of vehicle has been separated into different files in the **`vehicles/`** folder.
 Vehicles of class 0 have been placed in **`00.txt`**.
 Vehicles of class 1 have been placed in **`01.txt`**.
 Vehicles of other classes have been placed in similarly named files except for class 22 (Custom).
 Each of these files contain vehicles taken from **`vehicles.txt`**.
 Vehicles that don't seem to be in my version of GTA 5 are in the **`uknown.txt`** file.

+If you want a race where AI drivers are allowed, type **`/races register 100 2 180 ai`**.
+Only the person who registered the race can add AI drivers.
+Buy-in amounts will be set to 0 and there will be no payouts.

+To add an AI driver named 'adam' at your current location and heading, type **`/races ai add adam`**.
+This only sets the location and heading of the driver.
+Move away from the location where you added the driver, then type **`/races ai spawn adam elegy2`** to spawn a driver in an 'elegy2' vehicle at the location and heading you set.
+If you do not specify a vehicle, an 'adder' vehicle is spawned by default.
+To delete an AI driver you added named 'adam', type **`/races ai delete adam`**.
+You can delete the driver before or after you spawn the driver.
+To list the names of the AI drivers you added, type **`/races ai list`**.

 If you want to use the default value for some arguments of the **`/races register`** command, you can type '.' to use the default value for that argument.
 For example, if you type **`/races register .
 4 . rand .
 9`** the race will be a random race using the default buy-in amount (500), 4 laps, the default DNF timeout (120 seconds), the default file of vehicles to randomly select from (**`resources/races/random.txt`**) and vehicles of class 9 (Off-road).
 This is the equivalent of **`/races register 500 4 120 rand random.txt 9`**.

 If you set the number of laps to 2 or more, the start and finish waypoints must be the same.
 Instructions on how to do this are listed above.
 You may only register one race at a time.
 If you want to register a new race, but already registered one, you must unregister your current race first.
 You cannot register a race if you are currently editing waypoints.
 Stop editing first.